attitude/duck-types-php/README.md

 Duck Types for PHP
 ==================

-If it walks like a duck and talks like a duck, treat it like a duck, even if it’s not — a dynamic typing for PHP inspired by [Flow](https://flow.org/en/) types.
+If it walks like a duck and talks like a duck, treat it like a duck, even if it’s not a duck — a dynamic typing for PHP inspired by [Flow](https://flow.org/en/) types.

 This tool let's you use basic [FLow annotation syntax](https://flow.org/en/docs/types/) to check data flowing through it.
 It can generate validation [\Closures](https://www.php.net/manual/en/class.closure) (validator) from a Flow annotation.